just-the-docs/just-the-docs/peopleops/ONBOARDING_GUIDE.md

 ### Set up Whereby

   - We use Whereby for our online meetings.
-  - Using your Countable gmail, create a free account  in Whereby [https://whereby.com/].
+  - Using your Countable gmail, create a free account  in [Whereby](https://whereby.com/).
 Remember to setup your profile photo.
   - Create a personal room and make sure to copy the link.
 You'll use it on your Calendly setup.

 ### Set up Calendly

-  - Create a free account in Calendly[https://calendly.com/] using your Countable gmail.
+  - Create a free account in [Calendly](https://calendly.com/) using your Countable gmail.
 Don't forget to setup your profile photo.
   - Create a New Event for your one-on-one booking page.
 Take into consideration your availability for meetings when you set it up.
 Paste your Whereby link on the Location field.
   - Once done, send the Calendly link to your supervisor and put it on your slack profile so your colleagues can easily book a meeting with you.